-Data Mining of PanSTARRS 6.3
+6.3 Data Mining of PanSTARRS

-Pan-STARRS 1 (PS1) is expected to provide well-calibrated lightcurves of $\sim 10^4$ KBOs.
-We propose to analyse these lightcurves in all observed wavelength bands.
+In 2012-2014 Pan-STARRS1 (PS1) is expected to provide well-calibrated lightcurves of $\sim 10^4$ KBOs.
+The data will start being available to us in 2012.
+We propose to analyze these lightcurves in all observed wavelength bands.
 Below we quantify the promise of this future data set for our project.